kkasperczyk-no/sdk-nrf/doc/nrf/protocols/matter/getting_started/low_power_configuration.rst

 The LIT device implementation requires multiple new features, such as Check-In protocol (CIP) support, ICD client registration, and User Active Mode Trigger (UAT).
 These features are not required for SIT device implementation, but can be optionally enabled.

+The LIT device allows you to enable optional Dynamic SIT LIT switching support (DSLS) that can be used to dynamically switch between SIT and LIT modes.
+The primary use case for this feature are devices, like smoke CO alarm, that may work as SIT when using wired power source and switch to LIT in case of power outage and using battery power source.
+This feature is not available for the SIT device.

-To configure the LIT, CIP or UAT, use the following Kconfig options:
+To configure the LIT, CIP, UAT or DSLS, use the following Kconfig options:

 * :kconfig:option:`CONFIG_CHIP_ICD_LIT_SUPPORT` to enable the Long Idle Time device support.
 * :kconfig:option:`CONFIG_CHIP_ICD_CHECK_IN_SUPPORT` to enable the Check-In protocol support.